Imperative Balanced Binary Trees, Part 1: Core Balancing

 I used to find balanced trees tedious to deal with in an imperative setting, particularly in C, though I love them in functional languages.

-In this series I will describe an implementation strategy that achieves all I could hope for in a C implementation: safe, modular, reasonably fast, independent of an allocation strategy, easy to extend... and reasonably simple.
+In this series, I will describe an implementation strategy that achieves all I could hope for in a C implementation: safe, modular, reasonably fast, independent of an allocation strategy, easy to extend... and reasonably simple.

 Balancing is achieved by calling a single helper function.
 Other common functions, like BST insertion and deletion, can be derived from it.

-This idea is not new: in Parallel Ordered Sets Using Join, Blelloch et al use a similar approach as a building block for parallel implementations of binary trees, and afaik the core idea goes back to Functional Pearls Efficient sets—a balancing act by Adams.
+This idea is not new: in Parallel Ordered Sets Using Join, Blelloch et al use a similar approach as a building block for parallel implementations of binary trees, and afaik, the core idea goes back to Functional Pearls: Efficient Sets—a Balancing Act by Adams.
 But these papers are concerned with immutable sets, and this blog post is about adapting the method to C.

-The series is split in 4 posts:
+The series is split into 4 posts:

-Height-balanced trees
+Height-balanced Trees

 We start by defining a simple flavor of height-balanced trees.
 Here is a node: